terraform-aws-modules/terraform-aws-eks/README.md

 Full contributing [guidelines are covered here](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/CONTRIBUTING.md).

+## AMI

+According to [AWS guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html), we should use the EKS-optimized AMI.
+Unfortunately, the AMI is being rolled out quite slowly.
+So, we have a variable that set up the mapping between the region in which you are rolling out EKS with the AMI that we will be using for the instance.

+If you wish to use your own AMI, you can do so by overwriting this `mapping` action with the variable `workers_ami_id`.
+Otherwise, we will simply map from the region to the AMI via the map (no pun intended) in variable `workers_ami_mapping`.

+Please note that the maintainer of this module will try to keep the list as always up-to-date, but if for some reason you think it's out of date, please feel free to provide the correct value via that variable, and the module will look up correctly.

 ## IAM Permissions

 Testing and using this repo requires a minimum set of IAM permissions.
 Test permissions